dell/python-powerstore/README.md

 ## Examples

-The examples for the library are available under 'ProgrammersGuideExamples' folder.
+The examples for the library are available under [ProgrammersGuideExamples](/ProgrammersGuideExamples) folder.

 ```
 from PyPowerStore import powerstore_conn